 According to apocryphal resources, Saint Alexis is known for his miracles because while he was praying, a single candle was lit at the tomb of St. Peter, the miracle worker, and everyone was watching.
-From this event, St. Alexius took confidence in the help of God,, who showed him the way to good growth.
-Taking a small piece of wax from the candle that had been lit by himself, he made a candle and set out on the way with the holy clergy, putting his trust in God without a doubt.
+From this event, St. Alexius took confidence in the help of God, who showed him the way to good growth.
+Taking a small piece of wax from the candle he had lit by himself, he made a candle and set out on the path with the holy clergy, putting his trust in God without a doubt.

 But before the saint arrived in the city of the Agrarians, the queen saw in a vision the high priest of God, Alexius, coming with all the priests in their priestly vestments.
 Awakening from her sleep, she commanded that immediately the high priest and the priests should be dressed in garments of great price, as she had seen in her dream.